-The working capital turnover ratio measures how well a company utilizes its working capital to support their sales.
-A high working capital turnover ratio would indicate that the Company is able to fund its own operations, because cash is flowing in and out on a consistent basis.
+This ratio measures how well a company utilizes its working capital to support their sales.
+Generally, the higher the working capital turnover ratio, the better a company can cash flow its own operations.

-This is generally not a huge concern, but if you start seeing extremely high working capital turnover ratios, usually over 70%, it will be important to consider the potential implications of burning through working capital that quickly.
+This is rare and usually not a huge concern.
+But if you see very high working capital turnover ratios, usually over 70, it’s worth investigating further.
+There could be hidden trouble ahead if a company is burning through working capital that quickly.

-If a company’s working capital turnover ratio is low, this could indicate that there is a build up in key operating accounts (primarily, accounts receivable and inventory), which could indicate that they are carrying obsolete inventory, or aged receivables that will eventually be written-off.
+A low working capital turnover ratio could mean there is a build up in key operating accounts.
+These accounts are typically accounts receivable and inventory.
+Build up in these accounts might indicate a company has excess inventory, or aged receivables that will eventually be written-off.

 4. Fixed Asset Turnover Ratio

-If a company’s fixed asset turnover ratio is high, this is a good indicator that tells us the company is making smart investments in fixed assets, and those investments are paying off as they are generating net sales for the company.
+A high fixed asset turnover ratio is a good indicator that management is making smart investments into fixed assets.
+More turns means those investments are paying off by generating revenue for the company.

 Both positives in my book!

-The fixed asset requirement for a company to be successful is very different depending on the operations of a company.
+The amount of fixed assets required for a company to be successful depends on the operations of a company.

 An internet company would have a much different fixed asset requirement than a heavy machinery manufacturing company.

-Comparing the internet company’s fixed asset turnover ratio to the heavy machinery manufacturing company wouldn’t provide much value.
+Comparing the internet company’s fixed asset turnover ratio to the manufacturing company wouldn’t provide much value.